karnkaul/ReCharge/README.md

 Avoid contact with enemy clouds: they will cause you to lose a large dose of energy.

 Note: Music by Plini (Every Piece Matters).

+#Changelog
+v0.3
+	- Added feedback for collecting  powerups / colliding with enemy clouds.
+	- Fixed player vanishing on reaching exit.
+	- Add graceful exit (press Esc when paused / when game is over).

+v0.2
+	- From instadeath to permadeath.